My name is Moshe Landman and I am running as a Green Party candidate for the United States Congress in Maryland's 6th Congressional District in 2024.

 I am a registered voter with the Green Party of Maryland.
 My interest in the Green Party and environmental issues began as a child.
 My mother, Gila Landman, may she rest in peace, was a strong advocate in Maryland for the environment.
 She always had a large garden in the home lawn and was an early promoter of recycling in the Jewish community.
 She attended and took my siblings and I to events to support farms, the Chesapeake Bay, and University of Maryland environmental programs.

 At the Georgetown University Law Center, I gained a greater appreciation for environmental law.
 I studied the history of the Chesapeake Bay Foundation, Maryland laws as they pertain to the environment, and federal programs that assist states in improving their environments.
+I now follow the good works of the Georgetown Climate Center.

 While a Realtor, I joined the Montgomery County Forest Conservation Advisory Committee.
 As a voting member, I worked on reforestation, carbon credits, state parks and forest lands, and the requirements for developers to plant trees in new developments or offset tree loss in other areas.